 Connect to Devnet

-Devnet is a network dedicated for developers building on top of the Mina protocol.
-It is designed for testing
+The Devnet network is designed for testing and experimentation.
+Devnet is a dedicated network for developers who are building on top of the Mina protocol.

 Update your software

-Devnet requires a specific build of the Mina client as well as a specific version of a peers list.
-Using the
+Connecting to Devnet requires a specific build of the Mina client and a specific version of a peers list.

 echo "deb [trusted=yes] http://packages.o1test.net $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/mina.list